Frequently Asked Questions

 At the end of your course, you will receive a Certificate of Studies and a Report of Studies which shows your attendance rate.

 Students from all over the world study at CCEL and the total number of students depends on the season and the timing of examination courses.
-Usually the average is about 100.
+Usually there are between 100 - 200 students studying at one time at CCEL.

 Many students decide to stay at CCEL longer than they had originally planned.
 Some also upgrade their course to exam preparation during their stay.
 If you want to extend your course it is very easy and our Sales Team will help you with all the information you need.